Journal note

 Salt & Silk Group is building Siren-Silk and Angel-Silk before finished products are available.
 Any creator, model, or fit-feedback work should support better swimwear decisions, clear consent, and respectful development practices.

-Current creator and campaign direction.
+Current house still life direction.
 Real collaboration imagery should be owned, consented, and product-clear once samples are ready.

 Adult Collaborators Only